 What clues are there?

 She tells the servants what to do, knows the wine has run out even before the master of the wedding feast, and the wine being gone is of "concern" (John 2:4) to her.

-Why would she be concerned about the wine running out at
+Why would she be concerned about the wine running out at the wedding feast?

 In those days, wine was the only drink other than water.
 Running out of wine at a wedding feast would be comparable to a wedding reception today running out of all drinks except for tap water, and the Jewish wedding receptions back then lasted for 7 days!

-Why would she be helping to run a wedding feast in the
+Why would she be helping to run a wedding feast in the first place?

 It’s probably the wedding of a relative, hence the invitation to Jesus as well, and it was customary for the disciples of a rabbi to go everywhere he went.